Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 The best way that I can describe farro is that it is the perfect cross between brown rice and barley.
 It’s nutty, it’s chewy, but then it’s kind of tender, and it’s sort of meaty, it’s just an awesome combo of grain goodness that is dang delicious!

 Bob’s Red Mill makes so many wonderful products, and I trust them with how they grow, harvest and package everything up.
-I got to see first-hand the farro going into the package and the wonderful smells and freshness was just unbelievable.
-I know that no matter what I make, if it includes Bob’s products then it’s always going to turn out perfect.
+I got to see first-hand the farro going into the package and the wonderful smells and freshness were just unbelievable.

 I decided to take my farro recipe to another level by finishing with butter and fresh thyme and WHOA was it good!